 - Minimal elective activity taking place as unable for staff on closed ward to increase activity, working with recruitment to look at agency options.
 Planning to increase electives mid-April and have 10 ringfenced beds and Tysul ward handed back to Ophthalmology; - Significant nurse deficits across all wards (75 whole time equivalent (WTE) RNs) with a daily focus on moving staff within the hospital.
-Ongoing recruitment campaigns in place. - A&E staffing review based on Royal College of Nursing/Royal College of Emergency Medicine being undertaken with recommendations being produced in April: - being produced in April; Working with Lightfoot Solutions and analytic review to provide a detailed understanding of A&E activity by condition, geographic - Late shifts continue for the management team ensuring senior on-site presence Monday to Wednesday.
+Ongoing recruitment campaigns in place. - A&E staffing review based on Royal College of Nursing/Royal College of Emergency Medicine being undertaken with recommendations - being produced in April: Working with Lightfoot Solutions and analytic review to provide a detailed understanding of A&E activity by condition, geographic - locality and age to further inform service; Late shifts continue for the management team ensuring senior on-site presence Monday to Wednesday.